Thanks for checking out our JapanesePod101 Review! Information on this page has been updated June 12, 2019.

 That’s where JapanesePod101 comes in.

-JapanesePod101 believes in the power of auditory lessons and uses a combination of video and audio recordings to teach Japanese.
-They then provide supplementary written materials that go into more detail about the teachings of each lessons.
-This immersive technique has a proven track record of success for students of many languages, and that’s why it’s used by JapanesePod.
+JapanesePod101 uses a combination of video and audio lessons to teach Japanese.
+The course provides supplementary written materials that go into more detail for each lesson.
+This audio + video + written immersive technique has a proven track record of success for students of many languages, and that’s why it’s used by JapanesePod.

 Quantity and Quality of the Content